-Following the Governments’ easing of restrictions, like many coastal resorts, Thanet experienced a large and sudden influx of visitors to its beaches and open spaces.
+Thanet can experience a large and sudden influx of visitors to its beaches and open spaces, especially when we have good weather.

 At any other time, the prospect of thousands travelling to our beaches would be something to celebrate – particularly so for the many businesses and traders who make their living from visitors.
 In the circumstances however this created major logistical problems.
 Many businesses were not open, the normal preparations for the season had not been put in place and additional measures were needed to manage hygiene and social distancing in our public toilets.